 Experts estimate that as much as 90% of the digital data generated daily is unstructured.
-This includes everything from emails to documents, text files, videos, contracts, customer chats, audio files, social media, presentations, blog posts, photos and more.
+This includes everything from emails to documents, incident reports, text files, videos, contracts, customer chats, audio files, social media, presentations, blog posts, photos and more.
 It’s a challenge to extract information from this daunting volume of data to realize business value.

 Domain-Specific Language Processing (DSLP)

 Normally, raw textual content is in the form of natural language, so the tools that handle it employ Natural Language Processing (NLP).
 This is not so with DataScava.
 Our Domain-Specific Language Processing (DSLP), Weighted Topic Scoring (WTS), and Tailored Topics Taxonomies (TTT) methodologies work as an alternative or adjunct to Natural Language Processing (NLP).
 They generate metadata about unstructured text and searchable document indices, producing results you can see, control, and measure.